engineerJishnu/Hello-World---First-Repository/README.md

 Howdy!....This is my first GitHub repository - I created on 16th May 2018 and am learning how to use GitHub!

-I am a "Prana" - a living being, as like other living being I INHALE and EXHALE.
+I am a "Prana" - the Sanskrit word for "life force / Life Energy" or in short living being.
+To keep this "Life Force / Life Energy" working....I INHALE and EXHALE.
-It's a basic activity and is must...else we are dead if we stop inhaling and exhaling.
+It's a basic activity and ismust...else we are dead if we stop inhaling and exhaling.

 The name given to this "Prana" in this birth is Jishnu Chakrabarti.